alper/alpernl/content/posts/principles-solutions-measures-recommendations-from-taleb-for-our-money/index.md

 For the discussion I was looking for Nassim Nicholas Taleb's recommendations for not getting out of this crisis, but making sure it never happens again.
 I had a hard time finding them with Google, but they're in [a PDF](http://www.fooledbyrandomness.com/tenprinciples.pdf) on Taleb's site [Fooled by Randomness](http://www.fooledbyrandomness.com/).

-I don't think we can read these principles often enough (at least until they are implemented by our legislators), that is why I have taken the liberty to copy out the headlines here from the PDF ((PDF is bad.)):
+I don't think we can read these principles often enough (at least until they are implemented by our legislators), that is why I have taken the liberty to copy out the headlines here from the PDF [^1]:

 1. **What is fragile should break early while it is still small.**
 1. **No socialisation of losses and privatisation of gains.**